climate-resource/bookshelf/README.rst

 that the ``Books`` remain reproducible.

 Once the dataset has been developed, it can be deployed to the remote ``BookShelf`` so that other users can consume it.
-The dataset can deployed using the ``save`` CLI as shown below:
+The dataset can deployed using the ``publish`` CLI as shown below:

 .. code:: bash

-  bookshelf save my-dataset
+  bookshelf publish my-dataset

 This command first builds the ``Book`` in an isolated environment to ensure a reproducible build.
 Once the build is successful, the resulting ``Book``, including ``Resources`` is